Gulpa Gaka anganya -Gaka Yawall Ngulla Yenbena Yorta Yorta Woka

 Welcome friend come and walk with us the people of Yorta Yorta Woka Country, Traditional Sovereign Owners, welcome you to Country

 For most of his life Wayne has worked in Indigenous Affairs, specialising in research, writing, teaching Indigenous studies, and in land and heritage reform.
 For the past three decades Wayne has worked on Yorta Yorta land and heritage matters and was a principle claimant in the Yorta Yorta Native Title Claim (1994-2002).
 He was responsible for researching and preparing the previous claim for the Barmah Forest in 1984.
-This claim was made before the Mabo decision, 1992 and was used to form the basis of the Yorta Yorta v State of Victoria and Ors (1994-2002).
+This claim was made before the Mabo decision, 1992 and formed the basis of the Yorta Yorta v State of Victoria and Ors (1994-2002).

 Teaching Oncountry Group: Academy of Sport Health & Education, Shepparton, 2011